Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/chain_of_thought_prompting.md

 title: Chain-Of-Thought (CoT) Prompting
 ---

-## Chain-Of-Thought (CoT) Prompting:
+## Chain-Of-Thought (CoT) Prompting

 ### Introduction
 Chain-of-Thought (CoT) prompting turns complex problems into workable processes.
-By prompting the language model (LM) to logically work through each step of the problem, the model can solve problems that require difficult reasoning.
+By prompting the language model to logically work through each step of the problem, the model can solve problems that require difficult reasoning.
 Chain-of-Thought prompting breaks big problems into small ones, safeguarding against hallucinations and excessive bias that would distort the logical flow.

 ### Resources
 This example borrows the [Markdown Help](sample-documents/Markdown) document from the [Favorite Medium](https://github.com/favoritemedium) Mattermost repository.
 The document lists helpful tips and examples for learning Markdown.